Python logging is a fundamental element in the development and maintenance of Python applications.

 Python Logging Best Practices

-Here are six Python logging best practices that every Dev should incorporate:
+Here are 10 Python logging best practices that every Dev should incorporate:

 Use Appropriate Log Levels